IronBeagle404/ascii-art/README.md

 # ASCII-ART

-This was originally a study project realized with @LeRacoune and @nathuc69
+This was originally a study project realized with [LeRacoune](https://github.com/LeRacoune) and [nathuc69](https://github.com/nathuc69)

 We decided to publish it as a Go package to test the conversion process and make it available for others.